haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * Easy deployment of SeaDoc
 * A new wiki module (still in beta, disabled by default)
 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.
+* WebDAV no longer support login with LDAP account, the user must generate a WebDAV token at the profile page

 ### ElasticSearch change (pro edition only)